abetusk/dev/projects/laser-spike/laser-spike.md

 Go through each connection to make sure they all work.

-Intermittant failures here will most likely crop up into outright failures down the road.
+Intermittent failures here will most likely crop up into outright failures down the road.
-Putting electronics into clothing and jostling them around provide ample opportunity for intermittant failures in a stable testing and development environment to become permanent failures in a real world environment.
+Putting electronics into clothing and jostling them around provide ample opportunity for intermittent failures in a stable testing and development environment to become permanent failures in a real world environment.

-Fixing issues at this stage, even if intermittant or hard to reproduce, will save heartache down the line when disassembly and debugging will be even more difficult.
+Fixing issues at this stage, even if intermittent or hard to reproduce, will save heartache down the line when disassembly and debugging will be even more difficult.

 See the `Common Errors` section on help tracking down problems should any occur.